Frederick Clarkson

 His articles have been anthologized in such scholarly works as Encyclopedia of Millennialism and Millennial Movements, (Routledge, 2000); Harcourt Source Readings for American Government (Harcourt College Publishers, 2000); Eyes Right: Challenging the Right-wing Backlash (South End Press, 1995); Trumping Democracy in the United States: From Ronald Reagan to Alt-Right (Routledge, 2019); and "Exposing the Right and Fighting for Democracy Celebrating Chip Berlet as Journalist and Scholar" (Routledge, 2021).
 He is the editor of A Moment to Decide: The Crisis in Mainstream Presbyterianism (Institute for Democracy Studies, 2000).
 His work is widely cited in books by others.
 The progressive journalist and Southern raconteur Joe Bageant, wrote in his book Deer Hunting with Jesus: Dispatches from America's Class War, “Fred Clarkson, a New England Yankee with a streak of liberty a mile wide, has been thinking and writing about this longer than anybody I know.”

 He has often been cited by major media, including such major newspapers as The New York Times, The Washington Post, The Christian Science Monitor, Los Angeles Times and The Guardian.
 His radio appearances include NPR's Fresh Air, Morning Edition, All Things Considered, and Talk of the Nation, Democracy Now, and State of Belief.
 His television interviews include CNN, Fox News, ABC's 20/20, and the CBS Evening News; as well as the BBC and the CBC.
 He has been interviewed in a number of films including the short 2008 documentary Renewal or Ruin?
 The Institute on Religion and Democracy's Attack on the United Methodist Church by independent producer Steven D. Martin; and Lake of Fire, a 2007 documentary film about abortion by Hollywood film director Tony Kaye.

-He was Senior Fellow for Religious Liberty at Political Research Associates in Somerville, MA beginning in 2012 until he became a Senior Research Analyst in 2017.
-He was a columnist on religious liberty for LGBTQ Nation in 2014 - 2015.
-He is the author of a major report When Exemption is the Rule: The Religious Freedom Strategy of the Christian Right, from Political Research Associates, 2016.
+He was Senior Fellow for Religious Liberty at Political Research Associates in Somerville, Massachusetts, beginning in 2012 until he became a Senior Research Analyst in 2017.
+He was a columnist on religious liberty for LGBTQ Nation in 2014–2015.
+He is the author of a major report, When Exemption is the Rule: The Religious Freedom Strategy of the Christian Right, from Political Research Associates, 2016.

 He is the co-founder of Talk to Action, a group blog which features critical reports about the Religious Right.